 Overall scrubber capacity more than doubles under this configuration and the air allocated to the direct process gas handling of each furnace increase even though the scrubbing systems are also handling other sources as well.

 Flow from the two scrubbers will be combined into a common stack at the location of the current Neptune Scrubber stack, with the same height but a larger diameter to accommodate the increased flow.

-As a further measure to backstop the function of the isolation door and the improved furnace draft provided by the expanded scrubbing capacity, Exide will redirect the ventilation hoods serving the charge area atop the blast furnace from the Hard Lead Ventilation System to the inlet side of an enhanced afterburner.
-This change will ensure that these gases will be directed through afterburner control for the reduction of organic emissions and, subsequently, wet scrubbing control downstream of the primary blast furnace process baghouses.
-Enhancement of the afterburner will include replacement of the current burner system with a single oxy-air-fuel burner to reduce volume into the afterburner through the burner system and still maintain time and temperature for the combustion of organic compounds.
-Potential changes to the refractory-lined portion of the afterburner will also help to maintain residence time at high temperature in light of greater handled air volume.
-Design details associated with the afterburner have not been finalized.
-At this time, it is expected that the chamber will not have to be enlarged.
-It is not expected that the new oxy-air-fuel burner will affect criteria pollutant emissions, and toxic pollutant emissions should remain well controlled.
+As a further measure to backstop the function of the isolation door and the improved furnace draft provided by the expanded scrubbing capacity, Exide will redirect the ventilation hoods serving the charge area atop the blast furnace from the Hard Lead Ventilation System to the inlet side of a new RTO.
+This change will ensure that these gases will be directed through the RTO for the reduction of organic emissions and, subsequently, wet scrubbing control downstream of the primary blast furnace process baghouses.